things to keep in mind before beginning the adoption process, filling out the adoption application, Adopting your dog, adopting a puppy

 In order for your application to be speedily processed, all information, especially your veterinary and/or personal references, must be complete.

-Once your application has been submitted, one of our volunteer application processors will contact your Veterinarian and your personal references - all processing is done from volunteers' homes.
-You will be contacted within two business days of application approval and are expected to be ready to meet the animal within three days of being contacted.
+Once your application has been submitted, one of our volunteer application processors will contact your veterinarian and at least one of your personal references - all processing is done from volunteers' homes.
+Application processing generally takes less than 48 hours.
+You will be contacted immediately once processing of your application has been completed.
+Once approved, you are expected to be ready to meet the dog within three days (with the exception of puppies too young to be adopted and their mama's).

 Adopting your dog

 If all goes well at the adoption meeting, you will be expected to take your new pet home that same day.
-You will be allowed to keep the pet's collar and tag, but you must provide your own leash, so please bring one on adoption day.
+You will be allowed to keep the pet's collar, but you must provide your own leash, so please bring one on adoption day.
 Also, please bring your checkbook or cash to make your donation fee.
-Using paypal costs Wish Bone money but we do offer it for those who do not have any options other than credit card.
+We can also accept credit card payments.

-In order for your application to be processed quickly, all information - especially your veterinary and/or personal references, must be complete.
+In order for your application to be processed quickly, all information - especially your veterinary and personal references, must be complete.
 Please let your personal references know that we will be calling.

 Wish Bone Canine Rescue prides itself on facilitating a good match between our foster pets and prospective adopters.
 We consider the personality traits, habits, and needs of the animal, and carefully evaluate how it might fit into the lifestyle of the prospective adopter.